EvilCheese/GetData009_Course_Project/README.md

 The scrip is self contained and completes all the steps required, specifically:
-  - It downloads the raw data from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The original data is from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+  - It downloads the raw data from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The raw data is saved in the folder "Rawdata".
+The unzipped data is saved in the same folder The original data is from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
   - It unzips the data

   - then, per the assignment instructions:
     1. Merges the training and the test sets to create one data set.
     2. Extracts only the measurements on the mean and standard deviation for each measurement.